Change of Status to F-1

 • The applicant’s most recent entry to the U.S. must not have been under the Visa Waiver Program as a visitor for business (WB status) or tourism (WT status).

-• Note: If an applicant is currently in J-1/J-2 status and subject to 212e or the 2 year home residency requirement, the applicant is not eligible to apply for a change of status in the U.S. unless they have obtained a waiver of this requirement.
+Change of Status to F-1 from J-1 or J-2: If an applicant is currently in J-1/J-2 status and subject to 212e or the 2 year home residency requirement, the applicant is not eligible to apply for a change of status in the U.S. unless they have obtained a waiver of this requirement.

 Application Procedure